Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Nobody else needed to know.
 And, if the men now springing into action in Manhattan did their jobs right, nobody would *ever* know.

-“They’re live.”
+"They’re live."

 That was Steve Beckett, director of the Secret Service.

-“Alright.
-Now we just have to make it through the next half an hour…”
+"Alright.
+Now we just have to make it through the next half an hour…"

 Beckett grunted.
 He’d voiced objections to allowing Etsicitty to stand out in an open field like that, and on some of the restrictions on this operation, but from Sartori’s perspective it was quite simple: If Etsicitty and the Ten’Gewek were abruptly bundled away to safety by their personal protection team, then that meant the APA had *won.*